escience-academy/2020-10-28-EUCP-FAIR-data-and-software/index.md

 <h2 id="collaborative_notes">Collaborative Notes</h2>

 <p>
-We will use this <a href="{{ page.collaborative_notes }}">collaborative drive</a> with one document for each workshop day for chatting, taking notes, and sharing URLs and bits of code.
+We will use this <a href="{{ page.collaborative_notes }}">collaborative drive</a> with one document for each workshop day for taking notes and sharing URLs and bits of code.
 During the workshop you may make your own document in this drive to work on the exercises and/or your own use cases.
+Before the workshop, you will receive an invitation via email that will give you access to this folder.
 </p>
 <hr/>
 {% endif %}